 - Cash flow from financing activities

-Having talked about the financing activities, let us see how it differs from the other two.
+Having talked about the financing activities, let us see how they differ from the other two.

-Cash flow from operating activities is often presented first in a company's cash flow statement.
-It tracks the change in cash related to the daily operations of a business such as - manufacturing, selling a good or service, etc., therefore focusing only on the core activities.
+A company's cash flow statement often presents cash flow from operating activities.
+It tracks the change in cash related to the daily operations of a business, such as - manufacturing, selling a good or service, etc., therefore focusing only on the core activities.

 On the other hand, cash flow from investing activities presents the cash generated or used in investment-related activities of a business.
-These activities include purchasing or selling fixed assets (also known as), acquiring or selling other businesses, and buying or selling marketable securities.
+These activities include purchasing or selling fixed assets (also known as capex), acquiring or selling other businesses, and buying or selling marketable securities.

 The differences between them can be summarized as follows: